Cerebras/csl-examples/benchmarks/FFT/README.rst

 #.
 An input tensor of random real values, denoted by ``X`` in the code, is
    generated on the host (``run.py`` script) and is preloaded into the PEs.
 #.
-The twiddle factors (tensor of complex values), denoted ``f`` in the code,
+The twiddle factors (tensor of complex values), denoted ``f_twiddle`` in
-   are also computed on the host and preloaded into the PEs.
+   the code, are also computed on the host and preloaded into the PEs.
 #.
 The host reads the FFT result (tensor of complex values) from PE memories,
    also stored in ``X``.
 #.
 The above means that there is no data streaming and therefore no halo is